maxwoe/cml/README.md

 ----------------

 As mentioned before, CML introduces clauses as syntactical elements.
-A simplified illustration of the clause syntax is given in Figure
+A simplified illustration of the clause syntax is given below.
-\[fig:clause\].
 Each clause has an unique identifier for referencing and must contain at least an actor, an action (referring to a function name), and the modality of this action (“may” or “must”).
 Optional elements include temporal or general constraints.
 Temporal constrains